 A pretty way of hooking up a reader on choosing a horror book is if the synopsis or the blurb was terrifying enough for the book to be read.
 Readers including me mostly want something that will poke our interest and will make us want that book.
 If you have read a lame one and doesn’t sound scary, will you still choose it?
 Nope?
 Me too.

 It was Taken from a Popular Ghost Stories and Urban Legends

 Oh great!
-It’ll be more interesting to read if the horror book you choose was taken from a popular ghost stories or urban legends.
+It’ll be more interesting to read if the horror book you choose was taken from a popular ghost story or urban legends.

 Just this month, I finished reading a book that was connected with Jack the Ripper and as I love mysteries like that, I immediately read that book after I was freed from reading the other books.
 So, if you are going to read a horror book and it was inspired by popular ghost stories, will you read it or not?